izzitech/SlippingCards/README.md

 There is a template named SlippingCards_template.txt inside this repo.

-To define a title, it should have an underscore with at least 4 characters.
+Hyphens and equal signs should be at least 4 characters.